Optics: Changing polarisation

 In practice, some light is lost in the polariser and the actual transmission of unpolarised light will be somewhat lower than this, around 38% for Polaroid-type polarisers but considerably higher (>49.9%) for some birefringent prism types.

-In addition to birefringence and dichroism in extended media, polarization effects can also occur at the (reflective) interface between two materials of different refractive index.
+In addition to birefringence and dichroism in extended media, polarisation effects can also occur at the (reflective) interface between two materials of different refractive index.
 These effects are treated by the Fresnel equations.
 Part of the wave is transmitted and part is reflected, with the ratio depending on the angle of incidence and the angle of refraction.
 In this way, physical optics recovers Brewster's angle.
-When light reflects from a thin film on a surface, interference between the reflections from the film's surfaces can produce polarization in the reflected and transmitted light.
+When light reflects from a thin film on a surface, interference between the reflections from the film's surfaces can produce polarisation in the reflected and transmitted light.

 Natural light

 Most sources of electromagnetic radiation contain a large number of atoms or molecules that emit light.
 The orientation of the electric fields produced by these emitters may not be correlated, in which case the light is said to be unpolarised.
 If there is partial correlation between the emitters, the light is partially polarised.
-If the polarization is consistent across the spectrum of the source, partially polarised light can be described as a superposition of a completely unpolarised component, and a completely polarised one.
-One may then describe the light in terms of the degree of polarization, and the parameters of the polarization ellipse.
+If the polarisation is consistent across the spectrum of the source, partially polarised light can be described as a superposition of a completely unpolarised component, and a completely polarised one.
+One may then describe the light in terms of the degree of polarisation, and the parameters of the polarisation ellipse.

 Light reflected by shiny transparent materials is partly or fully polarised, except when the light is normal (perpendicular) to the surface.
 It was this effect that allowed the mathematician Étienne-Louis Malus to make the measurements that allowed for his development of the first mathematical models for polarised light.
-Polarization occurs when light is scattered in the atmosphere.
+Polarisation occurs when light is scattered in the atmosphere.
 The scattered light produces the brightness and colour in clear skies.
-This partial polarization of scattered light can be taken advantage of using polarizing filters to darken the sky in photographs.
-Optical polarization is principally of importance in chemistry due to circular dichroism and optical rotation ("circular birefringence") exhibited by optically active (chiral) molecules.
+This partial polarisation of scattered light can be taken advantage of using polarising filters to darken the sky in photographs.
+Optical polarisation is principally of importance in chemistry due to circular dichroism and optical rotation (circular birefringence) exhibited by optically active (chiral) molecules.